journeyfromstripes/journeyfromstripes.github.io/index.md

 - [Journey Visualizer in Browser](https://apinchofcode.com/swgoh/)
 - [SLKR - Event Guide](https://swgoh.miraheze.org/wiki/SLKR_Event_Guide)
 - [Rey - Ultimate Tier Guide - "All In on Finn" by Journeys legacy member stwida](https://www.youtube.com/watch?v=w19Csy6UtBs)
-- *Rey / SLKR Duel Notes/Order - Tier 3 GL Event*
+- *Rey/SLKR Tier 3 GL Event - Duel Notes/Order*
-  - Feint - Strike - Parry - Strike - Rinse and Repeat this pattern *with one exception*
-    - If your opponent has ?? above their head, always Strike.
+  1. Feint - Strike - Parry - Strike - Rinse and Repeat this pattern *with one exception* If your opponent has ?? above their head, always Strike.
-  - After this out-of-sequence Strike, restart the original order Feint > Strike > Parry > Strike.
+  2. After this out-of-sequence Strike, restart the original in #1.
-  - This works 100% of the time.
+  3. This works 100% of the time.

 ### Misc
 - [Daily Webstore Freebies](https://store.galaxy-of-heroes.starwars.ea.com/)